 Some people are trapped in their minds, unable to think and feel but unable to express themselves because brain injuries or illnesses have damaged their lines of communication with the outside world.

-To help those in these situations, scientists at Washington University School of Medicine in St. Louis have shown that they can use light to detect what's going on in someone's head.
+To help those in these situations, scientists at Washington University School of Medicine in St. Louis have shown they can use light to detect what's going on in someone's head.
 Researchers use LED light radiated from the outside of the head inward to detect activity in the brain area responsible for visual processing, then decode brain signals to determine what the person sees.

 Achieving this feat required the development of neuroimaging tools and analysis techniques that move the field one step closer to solving the much more complex problem of language decoding.